mvahaste/meridian/README.md

   - I recommend creating a [note](https://github.com/mvahaste/meridian/blob/main/CSS%20Class%20Suggestions.md?plain=1) with all the CSS classses applied so you get suggestions for them.
 - Supports both light and dark modes (way better in dark mode though).
 - Uses your Obsidian font settings, no annoying overrides.

-### Snippets

-These are optional CSS snippets you can use to customize your Obsidian further:

-- [header-font-lora.css](https://github.com/mvahaste/meridian/blob/main/snippets/header-font-lora.css) - I like having a serif font for headers, this snippet uses the [Lora](https://fonts.google.com/specimen/Lora) font for headers.
-- [header-hide-link-underline.css](https://github.com/mvahaste/meridian/blob/main/snippets/header-hide-link-underline.css) - I make the first headings in my notes links to the note itself, this snippet hides the underline on those links unless hovered.
-- [minimal-image-captions.css](https://github.com/mvahaste/meridian/blob/main/snippets/minimal-image-captions.css) - I use the [Image Captions](https://github.com/alangrainger/obsidian-image-captions) plugin to add captions to images, this snippet makes them look nicer.

 ## Issues & Feature Requests